Rowee13/slack-message-sender/README.md

 ## Features

 This repo is setup based on personal preference.
-<br />(note: this repo is not yet done and still ongoing development)
+<br />(note: this repo is not yet done and still continuously updating)

 - Next JS 15 App Router
 - React 19